Open64

 Open64 is a free, open-source, optimizing compiler for the Itanium and x86-64 microprocessor architectures.
-It derives from the SGI compilers for the MIPS R10000 processor, called MIPSPro.
+It derives from the SGI compilers for SGI's MIPS processors, called MIPSPro.
 It was initially released in 2000 as GNU GPL software under the name Pro64.
 The following year, University of Delaware adopted the project and renamed the compiler to Open64.
 It now mostly serves as a research platform for compiler and computer architecture research groups.
 Open64 supports Fortran 77/95 and C/C++, as well as the shared memory programming model OpenMP.
 It can conduct high-quality interprocedural analysis, data-flow analysis, data dependence analysis, and array region analysis.
 Development has ceased, although other projects can use the project's source.

 The infrastructure

 Its major components are the frontend for C/C++ (using GCC) and Fortran 77/90 (using the CraySoft front-end and libraries), Interprocedural analysis (IPA), loop nest optimizer (LNO), global optimizer (WOPT), and code generator (CG).
 Despite being initially written for a single computer architecture, Open64 has proven that it can generate efficient code for CISC, RISC, and VLIW architectures, including MIPS, x86, IA-64, ARM, and others.